learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

 matplotlib.rcParams['figure.figsize'] = (6.0, 6.0)
 ```

 Next, let's generate our data.
 Scikit-learns enables the creation of simple toy datasets to visualize clustering and classification algorithms.
-One of them is called `make_circles` and generates a a large circle containing a smaller circle in 2D. `make_circles`-function has several arguments, but here we'll just use 2: `n_samples` and `noise`.
+One of them is called `make_circles` and generates a large circle containing a smaller circle in 2D. `make_circles`-function has several arguments, but here we'll just use 2: `n_samples` and `noise`.
 We'll create a data set with 500 samples, and insert noise equal to 0.1.

 ```python